 Family allowances are not taken into account (since they are paid for the maintenance of children).

-How to apply for a France long term visa
+How to apply for a France long-term visa

 Your first step should be to connect to the French administration’s visa wizard.
-It will confirm the visa type matching your situation.
+It will confirm the visa type matches your situation.
 You will need to create an account, then complete the form and print out the result with the list of supporting documentation to submit with your visa application.

 The list of documents will vary from one situation to another depending on your nationality, your country of residence when applying for the visa and the motive and duration of your stay in France.

 The common list will be (provide the original + 2 copies of each):